unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 * Investigate if controlling pin 8 (S) on the CAN Driver can reduce power consumption.<BR>
   Would need to sacrifice the LED *"conf"* connection (use as a GPIO ouput to the *"S"* pin).
 * See if there are any other useful RCD330 messages that could also be activated from the steering wheel buttons.
+* Investigate DDP & TP2.0 further, with the aim of scrolling through MFD screens from the radio.